Incoverse/IRIS/README.md

 <!-- CONTACT -->
 ## Contact

-For any questions or concerns, don't hesitate to contact Inimi ([@theinimi](https://discord.inimicalpart.com)) on Discord or open a ticket in [Kennevo's server](https://discord.gg/WfesBJAYYd).
+For any questions or concerns, don't hesitate to contact Inimi ([@theinimi](https://discord.inimicalpart.com)) on Discord.

 <hr>